What`s the difference between Sanyo eneloop and Panasonic eneloop?

 Note: The battery probably needs a refresh/break-in to revive the battery to it`s full capacity because of it`s internal resistance etc. Also, this is only related to Eneloop batteries.
 Other batteries don`t have this quality structure and are very likely to have degraded capacity.

 There is no difference.
 1900mAh is the Minimum capacity of a standard model, while 2000 mAh is the Typical capacity.
-In Japan they stopped showing Typical capacity on their packages since about 2013.
+In Japan Panasonic stopped showing Typical capacity on their packages since approximately 2013.
 I believe the Typical capacity is still shown on some packages in the US.
 Correct me if I`m wrong.

 Do eneloops suffer from memory effect?